pe1mew/SensorHousing/README.md

 ## BOM
 for this Sensor housing is needed:
  - a 75 mm PVC sleeve
  - PLA for 3D printing

+## To do's
+ - Move the cable entry in the cap from top to bottom.
+It will prevent water poring in to the sensor housing
+ - Add a sun cover to the design.

 # Notes
-If you use this design or a design using this sensor housing as a basis, you are happily invited to twitter your version to @pe1mew.
+If you use this design or a design using this sensor housing as a basis, you are happily invited to twitter your version to [@pe1mew](https://twitter.com/pe1mew/).
 It makes my day when you do so.
 Thanks!

 ## Disclaimer
 The PE1MEW Sensor Housing is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.